najamsk/rick_and_morty_umbrella/README.md

 - [X] API and FrontEnd both should have a config boolean setting like auto download to fetch data (json+images) form rick and morty api.
 Default will be false since repo has characters.json and images already.
 - [X] Fetching data from rick and morty api and loading data into persistent_term should be call independently form application start function.
 So if we don't want to get new data we can read data from json file into persistent_term and serve from there.
 - [X] show list of episodes on character details screen.
+- [ ] When accessing plot from api write it to a json file inside api/priv/plots.json 1_100 will be key where 1 is season 1 and 100 is episode number

 ## Support
 <a href="https://www.buymeacoffee.com/najamsk" target="_blank">